cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # BOSH CLI [bosh_cli]

 The BOSH command line interface is used to interact with the BOSH director to perform actions on the cloud.
-For the most recent documentation on its functions, [install bosh][bosh_install] and simply type `bosh`.
+For the most recent documentation on its functions, install BOSH and simply type `bosh`.
 Usage:

     bosh [--verbose] [--config|-c <FILE>] [--cache-dir <DIR]
          [--force] [--no-color] [--skip-director-checks] [--quiet]